json-api/json-api/_format/1.1/index.md

-If a client makes a `PATCH` request to a URL from a to-many [relationship link][relationships], the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some resources can not be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.
+If a client makes a `PATCH` request to a URL from a to-many [relationship link][relationships], the server **MUST** either completely replace every member of the relationship, return an appropriate error response if some resources cannot be found or accessed, or return a `403 Forbidden` response if complete replacement is not allowed by the server.

 For example, the following request replaces every tag for an article: